VSTours/VaughtSterT/README.md

 - Verify the WhatsApp link is correct in `src/layouts/Layout.astro`, `src/pages/contact.astro`, and other pages.
 It's currently set to `https://wa.me/639202468178`.
 - Update the email address `vaughn@vaughnsterlingtours.com` to your working email address.
 - Replace Unsplash images with real photos if available.
- - Configure the Cloudflare Pages Environment Variable `CONTACT_WEBHOOK_URL` (or add it to the Pages project in the Cloudflare dashboard) to enable the `functions/contact` server-side forwarding.
+	- Configure the Cloudflare Pages Environment Variable `CONTACT_WEBHOOK_URL` (or add it to the Pages project in the Cloudflare dashboard) to enable the `functions/api/contact` server-side forwarding.

+### Cloudflare Pages Functions and environment variables
+To enable secure forwarding of contact requests from the `functions/api/contact` endpoint, set the `CONTACT_WEBHOOK_URL` value in the Pages project's Environment Variables (Cloudflare dashboard → Pages → Your project → Settings → Environment variables).
+The function reads `CONTACT_WEBHOOK_URL` from the environment and forwards POST data to that URL.

 ## Files Created
 - `package.json`